Synology Cloud Sync Not Syncing All Files – Solved Now!

 Step 1.
 Download, install and run this free file sync tool.

 Step 3.
 Edit the task name based on your needs.
-Then, click Add Folder > Share/NAS > Add Network Location to add the Synology NAS path.
+Then, click Add Folder > Share/NAS to add the Synology NAS path.

 Step 4.
-In the Add Network Location window, type the IP address of Synology NAS and click OK.
+Click Add Share or NAS Devices.
+In the next window, type the IP address of Synology NAS and click OK.
 Type username and password if it is needed.

 Step 5.
 After Synology NAS has been added, all the folders under it will be listed.
 Choose the folder you want to sync and click OK.